So you recently purchased a house and can’t seem to decide between MRTA & MLTA? We share with you a detailed analysis of each protection option.

 1) The MRTA’s biggest downside is that the loan settlement directly goes to the bank.
 Your family will have no control whatsoever over it.
 Even if the loan is settled, your house can remain frozen under the state.
 This is until all your income tax, legal and accounting expenses are paid.
 You have to remember that since your family will receive no cash value from the policy, they will not be completely protected from the financial burden in your absence.

 2) Those opting for a MRTA coverage below the home loan amount should take note that their MRTA will be affected by fluctuations in interest rates.

 3) There have also been a few incidents where some banks calculated too low of an interest rate when selling the MRTA policy to their clients – rightfully, the interest rate used to calculate MRTA should be higher than your home loan interest rate.
 Consequently, the increase in bank interest rates over the years has made the actual outstanding loan higher than the projected outstanding loan.
 Hence, giving policyholders no choice but to pay the balance.

 This unnecessary debt may come as a shocker for the deceased’s family and add to their already tough situation.

 - If you plan to keep the house for the long term and have no financial dependents, then MRTA is ideal for you.

 - It is most suitable for young adults on a budget leash and those who already have their own medical insurance.

 Where can you purchase MRTA?

 Banks are allies of MRTA as the beneficiary of the policy are banks.
-So, most banks will highly recommend you to opt for a MRTA.
-Do note however that a MRTA is not compulsory, so do not feel pressured to purchase one should your lender make it a requirement in order for you to qualify for a home loan.
+So, most banks will highly recommend you to opt for an MRTA.
+Do note however that this mortgage insurance is not compulsory, so do not feel pressured to purchase the MRTA should your lender make it a requirement in order for you to qualify for a home loan.
 Make sure to check out other options available in the market.